-Some changes to be considered for NC RfG 2.0 would regularise the management of PGM simulation software within which they operate.
-The presentation proposes a new requirement that software be qualified as being fit for purpose and also suggests that there is a method of transferring models between different software platforms (Functional Mock-up Interface).
+Some changes to be considered for NC RfG 2.0 would regularise the management of PGM simulation models and the software within which they operate.
+The presentation proposes a new requirement that software be certified as being fit for purpose and also suggests that there is a method of translating models between different proprietary software (Functional Interface).